wellart/wp-custom-folder/README.md

 # Instalation

-1. just clone or upload this repo to your hosting
+1. just clone or upload this repo to your hosting and create user and db
 2. download wordpress and extract to system folder just overwrite or you can skip downloading latest wordpress and update later on dashboard https://wordpress.org/latest.zip
 3. edit wp-config.php change